jcolomb/flystockcleaner/README.md

   - look for the existing name in flybase entries
   - ask the user to select the right entry

+ The output should be compatible with the upload of drososhare.net, in order for the clean list to be updated with clean information (https://drososhare.wordpress.com/2017/01/16/our-wish-for-2017-a-clean-stock-list-for-your-lab-2/)

-Contributions are welcome, we will need to expand the rflybase package for this to work, too.
+Contributions are very welcome, we will need to expand the rflybase package for this to work, too.